ReFIT: Relevance Feedback from a Reranker during Inference: Results

 We evaluate using Recall@100 on the MSRVTT \cite{xu2016msr} text-to-video retrieval dataset, with BLIP$_{ITC}$ \cite{li2022blip} being our primary retrieval-only baseline along with other baselines taken from \cite{li2022blip}.
-We also consider a \textit{Re-rank} baseline that uses BLIP$_{ITM}$ to re-rank $K$=125\footnote{We observe that re-ranking 25 additional videos on a 48GB RTX8000 GPU takes roughly the same time as the additional CPU latency overhead introduced by our approach.} videos retrieved by BLIP$_{ITC}$.
-Table \ref{tab:multimodal} shows the performance of different models on the 1k test split of MSRVTT.
-First we note that BLIP$_{ITC}$ is itself a powerful model for this task, considerably outperforming previously reported systems.
-BLIP$_{ITM}$\footnote{We note that our BLIP$_{ITM}$ Recall@10 numbers are comparable to the original BLIP numbers for MSRVTT reported in \cite{li2022blip}, who use $K$=128.} yields better ranking (as evident from higher Recall@10) than BLIP$_{ITC}$ as expected, but shows only minor gains in Recall@100.
-Crucially, our approach improves Recall@100 over the already strong BLIP$_{ITC}$ retriever, without a noticeable drop in Recall@10 compared to the BLIP$_{ITM}$ re-ranker.
+The \textit{Rerank} baseline uses BLIP$_{ITM}$ to rerank $K$=125 videos retrieved by BLIP$_{ITC}$.
+Table \ref{tab:multimodal} compares performance on the 1k test split of MSRVTT.
+We see that BLIP$_{ITM}$ yields better ranking (as evident from higher Recall@10) than BLIP$_{ITC}$ as expected, but shows only minor gains in Recall@100.
+Crucially, \textsc{ReFIT} improves Recall@100 over the already strong BLIP$_{ITC}$ retriever, without a noticeable drop in Recall@10 compared to the BLIP$_{ITM}$ reranker.